miracl/client-js/README.md

   console.log(result.jwt);
 });
 ```

+"Unsuccessful authentication" is returned when there is a discrepancy in the
+cryptographic calculations between the client and the server.
+This may be due to
+an incorrect PIN input or an issue with the token.

+"Revoked" is returned after the third consecutive failed authentication attempt,
+and for any subsequent attempts after the revocation.
+This error may also occur
+if the device registration has been explicitly revoked by an administrator via
+the MIRACL Trust Console or through the revocation API.

 After the JWT authentication token is generated, it needs to be sent to the
 application server for verification.
 Then, the application server verifies the